-PAMP ID Street / Intersection Description of Proposed Treatment Roads & Maritime Priority Roads & Maritime Rank Priority 106 Constitution Road / Railway Parade Intersection re-design.
-Council is currently working with Roads and Maritime to deliver a signal controlled pedestrian crossing at this location.
-76 1 High 34 Meadow Crescent, west of Bank Street Re-design the intersection and resurface footpaths.
-74 2 High 33 Meadow Crescent Resurface the footpath 62 3 High 65 Maxim St, west of Union St Pedestrian crossing is to be replaced with a new crossing in 2017/18 (Roads and Maritime grant).
-Introduce AS.1428 compliant ramp on the northern side of the crossing.
-60 4 High 17 Bank St, south of Meadowbank Station Provide a new kerb blister and kerb ramp on the western side, which requires the removal of one parking space.
-Realign footpath and provision of a kerb ramp on the eastern side.
-58 5 Medium 62 Rhodes St, east of Hermitage Rd Provide a shared path as per Bicycle Strategy 58 5 Medium 64 Union St / Maxim St intersection Provide a new kerb ramp and ramp to connect with footpath on northern side of Maxim Street.
-58 5 Medium 1 Constitution Rd, west of See St Resurface footpath 55 8 Medium 2 Constitution Rd, east of See St The road is to be reconstructed in the future.
-Cross falls will be 55 8 Medium
+PAMP ID Street / Intersection Description of Proposed Treatment Roads & Maritime Priority Roads & Maritime Rank Priority 106 Constitution Road/Railway Parade Intersection re-design.
+Council is currently working with Roads and Maritime to deliver a signal controlled pedestrian crossing at this location 76 1 High 34 Meadow Crescent, west of Bank Street Re-design the intersection and resurface footpaths 74 2 High 33 Meadow Crescent Resurface the footpath 62 3 High 65 Maxim Street, west of Union Street Pedestrian crossing is to be replaced with a new crossing in 2017/18 (Roads and Maritime grant).
+Introduce AS.1428 compliant ramp on the northern side of the crossing 60 4 High 17 Bank Street, south of Meadowbank Station Provide a new kerb blister (extension) and kerb ramp on the western side, which requires the removal of one parking space.
+Realign footpath and provision of a kerb ramp on the eastern side 58 5 Medium 62 Rhodes Street, east of Hermitage Road Provide a shared path as per Bicycle Strategy 58 5 Medium 64 Union Street/Maxim Street intersection Provide a new kerb ramp and ramp to connect with footpath on northern side of Maxim Street 58 5 Medium 1 Constitution Road, west of See Street Resurface footpath 55 8 Medium 2 Constitution Road, east of See Street The road is to be reconstructed in the future.
+Cross falls will be addressed in the new design.
+Temporary 55 8 Medium